dvdvideo1234/TrackAssemblyTool/readme.md

 things and confuse everybody with this so-called `unofficial` version of the Track assembly tool.
 Not to mention that the stunned people ***will NOT GET ANY updates*** !
 The best you can do is just point to the [original GIT repository](https://github.com/dvdvideo1234/TrackAssemblyTool) avoiding any version mismatches and confusions.
-So please don't upload the script to any other sites. ***I mean it!***
+So please don't upload the script to any other sites. ***[I mean it!](https://www.youtube.com/watch?v=b1Om3vX1GlA)***

+[ref-entity]: wiki.garrysmod.com/page/Category:Entity